escobard/bloggy/README.md

-# Bloggy - react && react-redux && express && mongodb
+# EngBook - react && react-redux && express && mongodb

 This repository contains all the files for an application built to showcase material learned from the combination of the following full stack javascript courses on Udemy:

 - [Node with React: Fullstack Web Development] (https://www.udemy.com/node-with-react-fullstack-web-development)
 - [The Complete Developers Guide to MongoDB] (https://www.udemy.com/the-complete-developers-guide-to-mongodb)
 - [Server Side Rendering with React and Redux] (https://www.udemy.com/server-side-rendering-with-react-and-redux)

 ## Project Criteria